CVE-2025-66456: CWE-1321: Improperly Controlled Modification of Object Prototype Attributes ('Prototype Pollution') in elysiajs elysia

 Technical Analysis

-CVE-2025-66456 is a prototype pollution vulnerability identified in the elysia Typescript framework, specifically affecting versions 1.4.0 through 1.4.16.
-The vulnerability exists in the mergeDeep function, which merges the results of two standard schema validations that share the same key.
-Due to the order in which merging occurs and the presence of an 'any' type used as a standalone guard, the __proto__ property can be maliciously injected and merged into the object prototype.
-Prototype pollution allows attackers to manipulate the prototype chain of JavaScript objects, potentially altering application behavior or enabling further attacks.
-When this vulnerability is chained with GHSA-8vch-m3f4-q8jf, it enables an attacker to achieve full remote code execution (RCE) on the affected system without requiring authentication or user interaction.
-The vulnerability is remotely exploitable over the network (AV:N), requires low attack complexity (AC:L), and does not require privileges (PR:N) or user interaction (UI:N).
-The vulnerability impacts confidentiality and integrity highly, with no impact on availability.
-The issue was publicly disclosed on December 9, 2025, and fixed in elysia version 1.4.17.
-Until patched, a workaround involves sanitizing incoming request bodies to remove the __proto__ key to prevent prototype pollution.
-No known exploits are currently in the wild, but the critical CVSS score and potential for RCE make this a high-priority issue.
+CVE-2025-66456 is a prototype pollution vulnerability identified in the Elysia Typescript framework, specifically in versions 1.4.0 through 1.4.16.
+Elysia is used for request validation, type inference, OpenAPI documentation, and client-server communication in web applications.
+The vulnerability exists in the mergeDeep function, which merges the results of two standard schema validations sharing the same key.
+Due to the merging order and the presence of an 'any' type used as a standalone guard, an attacker can inject or manipulate the __proto__ property of JavaScript objects.
+This prototype pollution can alter the behavior of the application by modifying object prototypes, leading to unexpected code execution paths.
+When combined with another vulnerability identified as GHSA-8vch-m3f4-q8jf, this prototype pollution can be escalated to full remote code execution (RCE) without requiring authentication or user interaction.
+The vulnerability has been assigned a CVSS 4.0 score of 9.1, reflecting its critical nature with network attack vector, low attack complexity, no privileges required, and no user interaction needed.
+The issue was publicly disclosed on December 9, 2025, and fixed in Elysia version 1.4.17.
+Until patching, a workaround involves sanitizing incoming request bodies to remove the __proto__ key to prevent pollution.
+No known exploits have been reported in the wild yet, but the vulnerability poses a significant risk to applications relying on affected Elysia versions, especially those exposed to untrusted input.

 Potential Impact